1. About Buscopan

 Can I take Buscopan for a long time?

-Buscopan is safe to take for a long time (more than 3 months) as long as you take the recommended dose and you're not having any side effects.
+Buscopan is safe to take for a long time (more than 3 months) as long as you get advice from your doctor, you take the recommended dose and you're not having any side effects.

 What's the difference between Buscopan products?